zackjsorensen/startup/notes.md

     Use a script tag in head to reference the script
     Or can write it into the html
     f12 for debugger in browser
+    - Use window.localstorage to make a cache to fallback on